xanthics/gw2craft/README.md

 	myFtp.close()
 ```

 from Crafting.py.
-Finally run Crafting.py and it will generate your guides.
+Finally run Crafting.py, this step is much faster if you use pypy, and it will generate your guides.